Talk2dilshad/c-code/learning Vector.md

 erase(): erase() function is used to remove elements from a container from the specified position or range.
 We can either pass the position of the specific elements needs need to remove or we can pass the starting point and endpoint of a range of elements. swap(): swap() function is used to swap the contents of one vector with another vector of the same type.
 Sizes may differ. clear(): clear() function is used to remove all the elements of the vector container

+## Iterators

+>begin(): This function returns an iterator pointing to the first element in the vector.
+>end(): The end() function returns an iterator pointing to the last element in the vector.